ajlani7105/SwiftCXX/README.md

 # SwiftCXX
-Call C++ Code from Swift in windows
+Call C/C++ Code combined from Swift in windows

 # build
+open CMakeLists.txt file and edit swiftc compiler path if not correct

 ```bash
 cmake .
 cmake --build . --target all